Ervin-Thorpe/Ervin-Thorpe/README.md

 <h1>Welcome to My GitHub!</h1>

 👋 Hi there!
-I'm Ervin, a passionate aspiring IT enthusiast with current focus on systems administration, cybersecurity, and software development.
+I'm Ervin, a passionate aspiring IT enthusiast with current focus on systems administration, troubleshooting, and software development.
 I love exploring new technologies, solving problems, and continually expanding my skill set.
 </br>
 <h2>🖥️ IT-Related Projects: </h2>
 <h3>Business-Grade IT Simulations Portfolio:</h3>